zkoss/zk-mvvm-book/data_binding/global_command_binding.md

 Overview
 ========
-**Global Command Binding** is similar to command binding but the target becomes a global command.
+**Global Command Binding** is similar to command binding but the invoking method is a global command, a public method with `@GlobalCommand` in ViewModels.
 The local command can only be triggered by events of a ViewModel's Root View Component and its child components.
-The main difference from command binding is the event doesn't have to belong to the ViewModel's root view component or its child component. **By default we can bind an event to any ViewModel's global command within the same desktop**.
-When we trigger a global command, all matched global command in all ViewModels of the same scope will be executed.
+The main difference from a command binding is the event doesn't have to belong to the ViewModel's root view component or its child component. **By default we can bind an event to any ViewModel's global command within the same desktop**.
+When we trigger a global command, all matched global commands in all ViewModels of the same desktop will be executed.

 ![MVVM Global Command Overview](../images/Mvvm-global-command-overview.png)